courselabs/kubernetes/labs/secrets/README.md

 Secrets are always surfaced as plaintext inside the container environment.

 They **may** be encrypted in the Kubernetes database, but that is not the default setup.
-You can also integrate Kubernetes with third-party secure stores like Hashicorp Vault and Azure KeyVault.
+You can also integrate Kubernetes with third-party secure stores like Hashicorp Vault and Azure KeyVault ([external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) is one option).

 Kubectl always shows Secrets encoded as base-64, but that's just a basic safety measure.

-_Windows doesn't have a base64 command, so run this PowerShell script if you're on Windows:_
+_Windows doesn't have a base64 command, so run this PowerShell script **if you're on Windows**:_

 ```
 . ./labs/secrets/base64.ps1